 Generally, PA66 was made of adipic acid or 1,6-Hexanediamine, while the 1,6-Hexanediamine is mainly produced by hydrogenation of adiponitrile, so the production of adiponitrile is a crucial part and a core raw material in the upstream process.

+So, how to get adiponitrile?The synthesis of adiponitrile includes ADA, AN, and BD.
 But ADA has no advantage in cost and production has been stopped on the market.

 This production process was successfully developed by Ronald Planck of France in the 1960s.
 After that, BASF, Radici and China's Liaoyang Petrochemical mainly used this method to make adiponitrile.